23W-GBAC/Enechukwu_Blogs/Automation_0.1.md

 # Step 1: Command line
 First, a **command line (cli)** is needed to run the code.
 In my case, I used Ubuntu through WSL on windows, because of these my commands would be mostly based on Ubuntu but it could also be similar to other command line commands.

-# Step 2: Create a new file and a virtual environment
+# Step 2: Create a new directory and a virtual environment
 Create a new directory on your cli.
 ```
 mkdir my_directory
 ```
 Change 'my_directory' to whatever name you want.

 In the new directory, create a virtual environment.
-Using a virtual environment in Ubuntu allows you to create isolated Python environments for your projects, each with its own set of dependencies.
+Using a virtual environment in cli allows you to create isolated Python environments for your projects, each with its own set of dependencies.
 This helps prevent conflicts between different projects that might require different package versions.
 Run the following commands to create a virtual environment:
 ```
 cd my_directory